Larva feeding internally in the stems. Pupation internal. (Spencer,

 in Great Britain & Ireland: England including Buckinghamshire (VC24),

 Cambridgeshire (VC29), East Sussex and Surrey (NBN

-Gateway, as Metopomyza ornata).
+Atlas, as Metopomyza ornata).

 elsewhere: Widespread in continental Europe including Denmark,

 Sweden (Spencer, 1976: 284),

 Belgium, Finland, Hungary, Lithuania, Poland, Slovakia and The Netherlands

 British and Irish Parasitoids in Britain and elsewhere: Currently unknown.